shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 ### Task 5: Server migration

-In this task you will perform a migration of the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure.
+In this task, you will perform a migration of the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure.

 > **Note**: In a real-world scenario, you would perform a test migration before the final migration.
 To save time, you will skip the test migration in this lab.
 The test migration process is very similar to the final migration.